What’s serial fiction?

 But if you think you can avoid those scenarios, then you should at least come away from this FAQ knowing the business models.

 For Patreon, it’s pretty common for patronage to come with benefits, and the most common money-making benefit for serial fiction is being able to read some amount of chapters ahead.
 As an example, this means that “free” readers get chapters 1-70, while “premium” readers can access chapters 71-75.
 This means that as an author, you’re writing “ahead” and not getting any wide feedback until the “free” readers get to it.
 It also splits the community and risks spoilers.
-It will make you money though.
+It will make you money though, if your story has attracted enough readers.

 What should my serial be about?

 That’s a tough question to answer, and to some extent, requires timing the market, which is always tricky, because that’s what everyone else is trying to do.
-LitRPG and isekai are both popular right now, and there are a few authors that have made it to the top of the charts (and some financial success) by writing in those genres on RoyalRoad.
+LitRPG and isekai are both popular at the time of this writing, and there are a few authors that have made it to the top of the charts (and some financial success) by writing in those genres on RoyalRoad.
 A lot of people enjoy theorizing about what a complete sell-out novel would look like, and usually it involves popcorn action, shonen protagonists, and a huge harem.

 Mostly, I would say to write what you like and think you can sustain.
 Going into writing webfic with the intent to make money doesn’t seem to work out for most people, and doing that while also writing something you don’t like is going to be really tough.